craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter Two - Level One; Hook.md

 The contents of the kitchen are meager, composed of an oven, an open cauldron, and a thick cabinet filled with cookware and utensils.

 #### Workshops
+A hallway connects from the [[#Grand Chamber]] to an opposing pair of single doors.
+Behind each is one of the four following Workshop layouts.

 ##### Crude Metalworks
+The Crude Metalworks is a large workshop.
+Four crucibles are manually fed raw metals collected from the secure drop-shoot on the wall opposing the door.
 ##### Fine Metalworks
 ##### Textiles Mill
 ##### Leatherworks